 Teaching Activity: Besides supervising postdoctoral trainees in the LJI laboratory, Dr. Bottini enjoys teaching medical students, Internal Medicine residents and Rheumatology Fellows at the UCSD School of Medicine.

-Personal Notes: Dr. Bottini lives in San Diego with his wife Angel and a mischievous bunny called Pippo (see picture).
+Personal Notes: Dr. Bottini lives in San Diego with his wife Angel, his daughter Livia, and a mischievous bunny called Pippo (see picture).
 In his free time he enjoys tending to roses, bike riding and running.